-Working abroad temporarily might mean that you are leaving behind close family with whom you will want to keep in regular contact.
+Overseas contract jobs might entail leaving behind close family with whom you will want to keep in regular contact.
 If are likely to return frequently to your work location you should purchase a local sim card to minimise the cost of calling home.
 These days, internet is essential, but you will probably want to find an internet service that does not tie you in to one/ two-year-long contracts.
 An internet dongle might be a good option to avoid a contract and the need to pay for a landline.

 As you will only be in your new location for a limited time, you might struggle to meet many new people.
 Make the most of new connections you make at work and invite co-workers to get together after work.
 There will probably be other foreign workers in the same position as you who would be glad of the company.
 Use social media to find out if any of your old friends are in the country or to learn about local networking events.